 - If the state's elections are postponed for unavoidable reasons like war, natural disasters or epidemics.

-- If the state is unable to comply with the constitutional norms and experiencing any political unrest.
+- If the state is unable to comply with the constitutional norms and experiencing political unrest.

-- Loss of majority for the ruling party in the Assembly due to a vote of no-confidence in the House.
+- Loss of majority for the ruling party in the Assembly, often through a vote of no-confidence.

-In normal conditions, the President’s Rule stands for six months.
-This time frame can be extended up to three years.
+In normal conditions, the President’s Rule is imposed for six months.
+This period can be extended up to three years.

-- The Election Commission certifies that elections cannot be conducted in the state concerned.
+- The Election Commission certifies that the conduct of general elections to the State Assembly cannot take place.

 Kerala and President's Rule